1. What does The Birth Center offer?

 This is the portion of the fees for service your insurance company has determined is more than they are willing to pay for the billed service.
 The billed amount is usually “reduced for usual & customary” or, in other words, a reduced amount is “allowed” by the insurance company.
 There is no way of knowing what this allowed amount will be until your claim has been processed by the insurance company.
 If a portion of the fee is considered “over usual and customary”, this does not mean your midwife has charged too much.
 This is an amount that the insurance company has determined is fair compensation for the service rendered and they base their reimbursement on this amount.
 Each insurance company has their own allowed amounts for each procedure code that we bill.
 You may be responsible to pay for all, or a portion of, fees for services that may be considered, “over usual and customary”.
 In other words, you may be responsbile for the entire billed amount, not just the amount that the insurance company allows.

 Explanation of benefits.
 This is what the insurance company sends you to explain how a claim processed.
-Your midwife should also receive a copy; however, if a payment is sent directly to you, your midwife does not receive a copy.
+Your midwife should also receive a copy, however, if a payment is sent directly to you, your midwife does not receive a copy of what was paid to you.
 It is very important that you give, mail or fax a copy of the EOB directly to her office if payment is sent to you.

 This is the portion for which you are responsible.
 If your insurance company pays at 70% of allowed charges (as explained above), 30% would be your responsibility.